Develop and explore new skills at the Innovation Studio of Technology & Business

 - Occupancy must not exceed four (30) people.

 - 3D prints must be submitted to library staff for printing.
-Please use the online form or fill out a paper form at the Main Library.
+Please use the online form to submit your request.

 - All 3D print jobs should be printable within four (4) hours.